li-yanhao/neif/README.md

 optional arguments:
   -h, --help            show this help message and exit -bins BINS            Number of bins
-  -quantile QUANTILE    Quantile of block pairs -search_range SEARCH_RANGE
+  -q Q                  Quantile of block pairs
-                        Search range of patch matching -w W                  Block size
+  -s S                  Search radius of patch matching -w W                  Block size
   -T T                  Frequency separator
-  -th TH                Thickness of ring for patch matching -grayscale            Whether the input image is in grayscalenoise estimation -add_noise            True for adding simulated noise -noise_a NOISE_A      Noise model parameter: a -noise_b NOISE_B      Noise model parameter: b -multiscale MULTISCALE
+  -th TH                Thickness of ring for patch matching -g                    Whether the input image is in grayscalenoise estimation -add_noise            True for adding simulated noise -noise_a NOISE_A      Noise model parameter: a -noise_b NOISE_B      Noise model parameter: b -multiscale MULTISCALE
                         Number of scales for downscaling. -1 for automatic selection of scales.
+By default 1 scale is used for raw images and 3 scales are used for processed images.
   -subpx_order SUBPX_ORDER
                         Upsampling scale for subpixel matching
 ```